liyahe/DLM-SCS/README.md

   - `prompt-multiTokenDiscrimination`: Prompt-based fine-tuning with ELECTRA, multi token discrimination, this is exactly the proposed DLM-SCS.
   - `prompt-maskOnlyDiscrimination`: Prompt-based fine-tuning with ELECTRA, label word token discrimination, this is DLM-SCS (-only label word).
 - `num_k`: Number of training instances for each class.
 We take `num_k`=16 in our paper.
 This argument is mainly used for indexing logs afterwards (because the training example numbers are actually decided by the data split you use).
 - `template`: Template for prompt-based fine-tuning.
-We will introduce the template format later.
+Refer `scripts/run_experiments.sh` and function **process_one_template** in `src/dataset.py` for more details.
 - `mapping`: Label word mapping for prompt-based fine-tuning.
 It is a string of dictionary indicating the mapping from label names to label words. **NOTE**: For RoBERTa, the model will automatically add space before the word.
-See the paper appendix for details.
 - `loss_weight_lr`: only for DLM-SCS, loss_weight is the weight of each sentence part, this is the learning rate of the weight.
 - `output_each_part_logits`: only for DLM-SCS, weather to output predicted logits of each sentence part.
 1 for True and 0 for False.
 - `compute_tf_idf`: only for DLM-SCS.
 Whether to use TF-IDF weighting for different tokens.
 If set to 1, it indicates the use of TF-IDF weighting.
 If set to 0, it means that TF-IDF weighting is not used, which corresponds to the ablation experiment of DLM-SCS (-w.o. token weight).